Saturday, February 25, 2017

 Donald Trump is Stalking the Soul of America

-In its milder forms, gaslighting creates a subtle but inequitable power dynamic in a relationship, with the gaslightee subjected to the gaslighter’s unreasonable, rather than fact-based, scrutiny, judgment, or micro-aggression.
+In its milder forms, gaslighting creates a subtle but inequitable power dynamic in a relationship, with the gaslighter subjected to the gaslighter’s unreasonable, rather than fact-based, scrutiny, judgment, or micro-aggression.
 At its worst, pathological gaslighting constitutes a severe form of mind-control and psychological abuse.
 Gaslighting can occur in personal relationships, with verbal, emotional, and/or physical hostility from one partner to the other; at the workplace, when a supervisor regularly and unfairly berates employees; or across an entire nation, as when commercial advertising or public figures make pronouncements that are clearly contrary to the public good."
 Read more here

-#DonaldTrump is doing to America exactly what the sociopaths/assholes at the community where I worked for nine and half years tried to do to me after I published my book.
-My understanding of the human mind was too threaten for them that they started gaslighting me in hope with their lies and mind games would get me to doubt my reality and drive me to self-destruct.
-Donald Trump is stalking the soul of America the same way the sociopaths/assholes at my job did, but sadly most people in America are too emotionally blind to see through it and they might destroy America as we know it and many lives in the process.
+#DonaldTrump is doing to America exactly what the sociopaths/assholes in the community where I worked for nine and half years tried to do to me after I published my bookMy understanding of the human mind was too threatening for them that they started gaslighting me in the hope that their lies and mind games would get me to doubt my reality and drive me to self-destruct.
+Donald Trump is stalking the soul of America the same way the sociopaths/assholes at my job did.
+Still, sadly, most people in America are too emotionally blind to see through it, and they might destroy America as we know it and many lives in the process.

 I could not agree more with George Clooney! "“We have a demagogue in the White House.
 We need the fourth estate, which is journalists, to hold his feet to the fire.